Invisible Text Copy & Paste – Blank Space Unicode Characters

 Some platforms strip zero-width characters during server-side validation.
 Try switching to NBSP (U+00A0) or Braille Blank (U+2800), which are less likely to be filtered.
 Always test after each platform update.

-Which invisible character is safest for Instagram?
+Which invisible character is safest for Instagram in 2026?

 ZWSP (U+200B) and NBSP (U+00A0) are the most reliable choices for Instagram bios and highlight names in 2026.
 NBSP tends to survive platform updates better because it has a longer standard history.